Skip to content

 Note

-Make sure you are using a compatible Lean version between your local REPL and the project you will interact with.
+Ensure a compatible Lean version is used between the local REPL and the project.